JosieOnGit/Luniks/Languages/Malaŭi - Malawi.md

 # Malaŭi

 Malawi is a spoken language spanning across the territory of Malaw, commonly being referred to as a "basic yet in-depth language".
-Being centralised entirely within Malaw, some people bordering Malaw also know a few words or sentences in Malawi, creating opportunities for trade, when English or Luniksian aren't widely available.
+Being centralised entirely within Malaw, some people bordering Malaw also know a few words or sentences in Malawi, creating opportunities for trade, when English or Luniksan aren't widely available.

 ## Origin and History